OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.rst

   communicate with the real-world (blockchain, file system, etc.), so cloak-tee-agent is the untrusted part that reads cloak-tee log file and communicates with outside.
 * PKI Contract: provide the service to get PK from address for encryption and decryption.
-* cloak service contract: provide some useful functions that include tee address register, verification of synchronization.
+* Cloak Service contract: provide some useful functions that include tee address register, verification of synchronization.

 Deploy PKI and Cloak Service Contract